syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 {% endhighlight %}

-The below screenshot shows the PivotGrid control exported to the Excel document:
+The following screenshot shows the pivot grid control exported to the Excel document:

 ![](Export_images/ExportPivotExcel.png)

-The below screenshot shows the PivotGrid control exported to the Word document:
+The following screenshot shows the pivot grid control exported to the Word document:

 ![](Export_images/ExportPivotWord.png)

-The below screenshot shows the PivotGrid control exported to the PDF document:
+The following screenshot shows the pivot grid control exported to the PDF document:

 ![](Export_images/ExportPivotPDF.png)

-The below screenshot shows the PivotGrid control exported to the CSV document:
+The following screenshot shows the pivot grid control exported to the CSV document:

 ![](Export_images/ExportPivotCSV.png)